pathminder/pathminder.github.io/_classes/psychic-warrior-pathwalker.md

       *Maneuver:* Beginning at 3rd level, as an immediate action, the psychic warrior can expend his psionic focus to gain a +2 bonus to CMB checks to use the dirty trick, grapple, or trip combat maneuvers.
 This bonus increases by 1 for every five psychic warrior levels possessed.

       **Iron Tortoise Path:** A stout shield and defensive nature are hallmarks of psychic warriors who follow the path of the Iron Tortoise.
-The methods of these warriors is slow and steady like the discipline’s namesake, and enduring as stone.
+The methods of these warriors is slow and steady like the discipline's namesake, and enduring as stone.
 A mountain of martial power, the Iron Tortoise weathers all blows without animosity and retaliates in kind.

       *Bonus Class Skill:* Bluff.